fletchjp/MERG-Arduino-Software/TestEncoder/MartinsEncoder/README.md

-@mainpage EncoderOnly
+@mainpage MartinsEncoder

-## EncoderOnly
+## MartinsEncoder

-Test for encoder based on Elegoo example 33 without the motor.
+Test for encoder based on Martin Da Costa's code.

+The first version had the incrementing the wrong way.

+The solution is to swap the pins in the software.

-## Development
+## Note

-Deleted all the code for the motor.
+The library code needs to be updated to fix a bug Martin detected since I wrote the example.